-According to the Mayo Clinic, although the frequency of diagnoses of lung cancer in men has decreased by 32% since 1975, it has grown by 94% in relation to women and now surpassed breast cancer as the leading cause of cancer death in women in the United States.
-Although lung cancer is more common in older people, women diagnosed at a younger age than men, and about 5,000 premenopausal women in the US are diagnosed with lung cancer each year.
+According to the Mayo Clinic, although the diagnosis of lung cancer incidence in men has decreased by 32% since 1975, it has grown by 94% in relation to women and now surpassed breast cancer as the leading cause of cancer death in women in the United States.
+Although lung cancer is more common in older people, women diagnosed at a younger age than men, and about 5,000 premenopausal women each year are diagnosed with lung cancer in the United States.
 Extensive studies of women treated for breast cancer, have shown that between 40% and 80% have a premature menopause.
 However, early indicators of menopause after treatment of lung cancer underestimate.

 The study included 182 premenopausal women (mean age of diagnosis - 43 years).
-Epidemiology and Genetics at the Mayo Clinic study of lung cancer studied in women between 1999 and 2016 in the diagnosis and annually thereafter of their menstrual status. types of lung cancer have been reported, and have been calculated at the rate of self-menopause each survey.
+Epidemiology and Genetics at the Mayo Clinic lung cancer study examined women between 1999 and 2016 in the diagnosis and annually thereafter of their menstrual status.
+It was recorded treatments of lung cancer, and have been calculated frequency of self-menopause at each survey.

 Results of the study are presented in the article "amenorrhea after treatment of lung cancer."
 Although the study is small, for the 85 women who received chemotherapy, 64% of respondents reported that they had been menopausal for a year after diagnosis.
 Only 15% of the 94 patients who did not receive systemic therapy within a year of diagnosis, self-esteem experienced menopause.
 Three patients received a targeted therapy, two of which were premenopausal at the final inspection.
 The results show that chemotherapy for patients with lung cancer increases the risk of early loss of menstruation in survivors.